rvm/rvm-site/content/workflow/projects.md

 The second form will create both `.ruby-version` and `.ruby-gemset`.

-Some projects require extra configuration in environment, this is supported by using the `.ruby-env` file:
+Some projects require extra configuration in environment; this is supported by using the `.ruby-env` file:

     echo "JRUBY_OPTS=--1.9" >> .ruby-env